flrncykz/flrncykz.github.io/_pages/about.md

 THIS SITE IS STILL UNDER CONSTRUCTION.

 <p align="justify">
   Halo 👋🏻.
 I am an incoming PhD student in linguistics.
 I am interested in syntax, phonology, semantics and their interfaces.
-Languages that I am interested in include Koreanic, Tungusic, Sinitic and Khosian.
+Languages that I am interested in include Koreanic, Tungusic, and Khosian.
 </p>